 The Office of the Chief Medical Examiner for the State of Maryland, established in 1939, and considered "one of the model State Medicolegal Investigative Systems," has a history of training some of the outstanding medical examiners in this country.
 This program of training in forensic pathology continues under the direction of its Board-certified forensic pathologists and a dedicated forensic toxicology staff.
 The office is responsible for investigating sudden unexpected deaths, approximately 9,000 per year, in the 23 counties.
 Approximately 4,000 autopsies were conducted at the office's facility in Baltimore in the past year.
 The office is within walking distance to the University of Maryland, School of Medicine, and close to Johns Hopkins University.
 Involvement in their pathology programs is encouraged.
 A comprehensive curriculum including scene investigation, evidence collection, forensic anthropology and forensic neuropathology and cardiovascular pathology, utilizing the services of local and state crime laboratories, the Federal Bureau of Investigation, the Smithsonian Institution, and the Armed Forces Medical Examiner complements the autopsy experience.
 These, together with participation in court testimony, effectively prepare the fellow for a career in forensic pathology.
-The salary will be $65,964 with two weeks paid vacation in addition to seminar time.
-Excellent health insurance coverage is provided.
+The position includes two weeks paid vacation in addition to seminar time and excellent health insurance coverage.

 Successful completion of an accredited pathology residency training program in either straight anatomic pathology or combined anatomic/clinical pathology.

 Application for the fellowship program is here.
 Send completed applications and inquiries to email@example.com.